ratals/Pizza-Sales-Prediction-Model/Data Preparation/Readme.md

 So as an illustration, consider a dataset spanning approximately 100 days.
 By applying the aforementioned data transformation methodology, the resulting dataset would contain a total of 100*3 = 300 rows, each offering granular insights into pizza sales dynamics across various times of the day.

+For the Reference Here is the orginal dataset link:  https://www.kaggle.com/datasets/shilongzhuang/pizza-sales